PlainsightAI/legacy-docs/start.md

 The platform is able to ingest generic IoT sensor data.
 Developers will need to use the [Ingress API](http://docs.sixgill.com/ingress-api.html) to send data to the IoT events endpoint.

-1. Create an **IoT Devices** Channel if you do not have one already.
-2.  **Data Mapping** may be required depending on the format of your sensor data.
+1. [Schemas](#schemas) may be required depending on the format of your sensor data.
 Contact [support@sixgill.com](mailto:support@sixgill.com) with any questions regarding setting up your channel for IoT data.
+2. Create an **IoT Devices** Channel if you do not have one already and select the Schema you created.
 3. Use the Channel API keys to register your IoT device.
 Use the JSON Web Token in the response to authenticate your future requests.
 4. You can begin sending sensor data to the IoT events endpoint using a [gateway](http://docs.sixgill.com/gateway-ingress-api.html) or other agent.

 See the IoT Events section of the [Ingress API](http://docs.sixgill.com/ingress-api.html) docs for more information.

+#### Schemas

+Device data needs to be mapped to fields so you can trigger rules and view analytics.
+This is done using Schemas.
+Mobile devices (iOS, Android) have predefined schemas that you can use with our SDK and you don’t need to configure them.

+For IoT devices you need to first create a custom schema.
+You can send any kind of data with IoT devices.
+It is recommended that you generate IoT schema based on your event payload.
+Once your schema is defined you can use it in a Channel and see data being ingested.
+You can update a schema if necessary at a later time.

 ## Creating a Rule
 Rules are at the heart of device interactivity within the Sense platform.
 Rules define conditions around devices and sensor data and specify the actions to trigger when the conditions are met.
 For example, devices entering a geofence or coming within range of a beacon could trigger a notification to another device, send an email to a recipient, or post data to another web service.
 Rules can be complex and perform multiple actions or include data from multiple channels.